Learn About College Scholarships for African American Students

 @federalstudentaid

-This is the official account for FAFSA and has resources for information about the federal student aid process.
+This account is the official account for FAFSA and has resources for information about the federal student aid process.

 @collegescholarshipsandgrants